Submission of online proctor form

 A proctor is a person who will monitor a student as an exam is being taken.
 The proctor will make sure academic integrity is being used.
 Instructors will determine if courses will need a face-to-face proctor for examinations.
 Please make sure to check the course syllabus or D2L regarding the proctoring of exams.
 Proctor forms are submitted one time each semester by the student.
 Students will be responsible for any proctoring fees, if applicable.

 DSU online students using the SD-BOR Testing Centers will be approved immediately.
 Online students living in SD-BOR approved areas must use the approved testing centers.
 Students in the Madison area must proctor with DSU Proctoring Services unless the student is in high school.
+Students proctoring on-campus must make an appointment.
 On-campus proctor hours can be found in MyDSU Portal.
 Hours are subject to change.
 Extenuating circumstances need to be approved by the instructor.

 If the student is in a location that does not have a SD-BOR Testing Center, he/she must arrange to have exam(s) supervised by an appropriate face-to-face proctor in the area.
 Refer to the Securing a Suitable Proctor information below.
 If a student chooses a proctor outside of DSU or SD-BOR Testing Centers, the proctor’s information will need to be verified.
 After submitting the proctor form, an email will be sent to the proctor to establish credentials.
 When the proctor responds to the verification email, he/she is confirming his/her information and agreeing to DSU’'s testing requirements.
 Following the proctor’s response, an approval email will be sent to the student, proctor, and course instructor.
 The instructor will give final approval by sending the student's exam information directly to the proctor.